jlittle22/ls/README.md

     * Mimics the format of the original list command's interface almost exactly (meaning a user who habitually uses the original can easily transition)
-    * Implements the critically important '-R' recursive listing option
+    * Implements the critically important '-R' recursive listing option as well as '-a' listing.
     * Mimics the original command's color and table formatting with some limitations
         - My command only differentiates files (default color) and directories (navy blue) I've been working on upgrading it to identify more kinds of files, but it seems